jjvanzon/Circular-Language-Spec/spec/black-boxes/simplified-access-control-notation.md

 ![](images/3.%20Simplified%20Access%20Control%20Notation.003.png)
 ![](images/3.%20Simplified%20Access%20Control%20Notation.004.png)

-There will be rules about when you can apply these methods of simplification.
+There might be rules about when you can apply these methods of simplification.

 Merging access connectors of different aspects together only happens for access connectors with the same access direction and same access mark position.